DataWired22/PowerBI-Customer-Churn-Analysis-Datacamp-Casestudy/PowerBI - Customer Churn Analysis/README.md

  Number of Customers = COUNT('Databel - Data'[Customer ID])
     Number of unique customers = DISTINCTCOUNT('Databel - Data'[Customer ID])
+    - What should be included as a bare minimum in README files?

 ![image](https://user-images.githubusercontent.com/121925698/217404152-1d7a887e-9ea4-4471-8c1d-509843cb50fe.png)
 Both values are the same.